 - 1. Open the Amazon Personalize console at https://console.aws.amazon.com/personalize/home. - 2.
 In the navigation pane, choose Dataset groups. - 3.
 On the Dataset groups page, choose your dataset group. - 4.
 In the navigation pane, choose Datasets. - 5.
-Choose the dataset that you want to delete. - 6.
-Choose Delete and confirm dataset deletion.
+Choose the dataset to open its details page. - 6.
+On the dataset's details page, choose Delete and confirm dataset deletion.